Sranderley/reusableBehaviors/README.md

 	<div>The Great Outdoors</div>
 </div>
 ````
-In this example, the directive is instantiated on the div and its API is defined as "window".
+In this example, the directive is instantiated on the button and its API is defined as "window".
 This API is then used by the `<button>` element, which invokes the directive's toggle method whenever it is clicked.
 The result of invoking the toggle method is that the boolean `window.active` changes its state.

 The following CSS applies a transition whenever `window.toggle` is invoked.
 ````CSS